Manipur University organizes orientation program on iGOT Karmayogi Platform

 Further highlighting the importance of technology-driven work environment, he expressed his keen interest to launch e-office to facilitate administrative work.

-Addressing the gathering a Tokpam Shantikumar Singh, Controller of Examinations, Manipur University, urged the participants to take full advantage of iGOT Karmayogi platform, which has been empowering government employees since the time of its inception.
+Addressing the gathering, Tokpam Shantikumar Singh, Controller of Examinations, Manipur University, urged the participants to take full advantage of iGOT Karmayogi platform, which has been empowering government employees since the time of its inception.

 iGOT (Integrated Government Online Training) is a digital platform for government employees, designed to enhance their learning and development throughout their careers.